orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Linux.rst

 -  ``share``: A folder containing common resources and copyright mentions.

--  ``tool``: A folder containing useful scripts to test the installation or to uninstall OTB libraries and headers while keeping all the dependencies.

 If you want to use the otbcli launchers, you can initialize your environment with ``source otbenv.profile``.